R-Computing-Lab/data-atlas/docs/03_wide.md

 ## 10 younger wt2        64.1   11.6       64    17
 ## # ℹ 16 more rows
 ```
+As you can see from the table, the summary statistics are calculated for each cohort across the numeric variables.
+This provides a quick overview of the central tendencies and variability in the dataset for each cohort.
+Now, these data are still in wide form, but we can easily convert them to long form if needed.

 What about descriptive statistics by zygosity and sex?